rtlopez/esp-fc/docs/cli.md

  - 10: rc aux 2
  - 11: rc aux 3

-## All supported paramters
+## All supported parameters

 Use `dump` command to backup all your settings.
 You can then load you configuration in CLI tab.
-Below you can find full list of paramters.
+Below you can find full list of parameters.

 ```
 set feature_gps 0